makersacademy/chitter-challenge/README.md

 # Database Setup

+Create database in postgres with "CREATE DATABASE dbname;" and run the sql commands found in db/migrations to setup the dev database.

+# Process

 Created database and test database with users and peeps see migrations.
 With dev and test databases setup and table init's placed into migrations, I'm ready to start test driving some features.